ufs-community/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/ContainerQuickstart.rst

    cd $SRW/ush
    ./generate_FV3LAM_wflow.py

-When generated successully, the ``EXPTDIR`` path for the experiment will be displayed.
+When generated successfully, the ``EXPTDIR`` path for the experiment will be displayed.
 Record it into the corresponding environmental variable, e.g.:

 .. code-block:: console